Workload Generation for Stability, Thermal and Power Evaluation

 All tests use Quick CPU’s optimized workloads that exercise different instruction sets (SSE2, AVX, AVX2, etc.) based on CPU capabilities.

-A stress test applies a continuous, repeatable workload designed to push the CPU harder than typical real-world applications.
+A stress test applies a continuous, repeatable workload designed to push the CPU harder than typical real world applications.
 This allows Quick CPU to help you:

 All stress operations are temporary and revert once the test ends.